Skip to Main Content

 Artist in Residence

-Dean is looking forward to working with our students as this year's Scots College Artist in Residence.
+Virginia has been enjoying working with our students as the 2026 Scots College Artist in Residence.

 The Artist in Residence Programme